Zechariah 4 – By My Spirit, Says the LORD

 ii.
 “You all get up plans and say, ‘Now, if the church were altered a little bit, it would go on better.’
 You think if there were different ministers, or different church order, or something different, then all would be well.
 No, dear friends, it is not there the mistake lies, it is that we want more of the Spirit.”
 (Spurgeon)

 e.
 He shall bring forth the capstone with shouts of “Grace, grace to it!”
-This is God assurance to Zerubbabel that not only will the work be finished, but Zerubbabel – he – shall finish it, setting the capstone and declaring that it was all a work of grace.
+This was God assurance to Zerubbabel that not only would the work be finished, but Zerubbabel – he – shall finish it, setting the capstone and declaring that it was all a work of grace.

 i.
 When the work is done through human might or power we can take credit for it, but when the work is done by the continual supply of the Spirit, then it is all to the glory of God’s grace.